-The trails on the Brandwein-Morholt Trust property (Rutgers Creek Wildlife Conservancy) are designed to be used by local school students and club members to perform field studies.
+The Brandwein Nature Learning Preserve consists of trails on the Brandwein-Morholt Trust property (Rutgers Creek Wildlife Conservancy) designed to be used by local school students and club members to perform field studies.
 Virtual investigations are also encouraged so that students around the country can participate in the learning preserve activities in their communities and share data with their counterparts.

 The Brandwein Institute hosted the Dedication Ceremony for the Brandwein Nature Learning Preserve on October 8, 2012.
 Over 90 people attended, listened to remarks by local and national dignitaries, and viewed the unveiling of the dedication plaque.
 Following the ceremony, guests walked the trails with Brandwein Institute Guides.
 See press release.

 Lesson plans and skill-building activities, aimed at the middle grades level, have been developed by outstanding science teachers who are Brandwein Fellows.
 The activities may be used by teachers visiting the learning preserve with their students or by teachers in other parts of the country who have access to outdoor field study.